 We all play an important role in promoting Healthy Living and preventing the spread of germs.

-At the Y, we pay close attention to local, regional, and national health news so that we can keep you updated on information and advisories from health agencies.
+At the Y, we’re following best practices to help ensure that everyone visiting our family centers experiences a clean, safe environment as part of our Commitment to Cleanliness.
+We pay close attention to local, regional, and national health news so that we can keep you updated on information and advisories from health agencies.
 We also stay proactively prepared should we need to quickly evolve our preventative measures and existing procedures in accordance with additional updates or recommendations from health agencies.

 The Centers for Disease Control and Prevention (CDC) recommends these actions to help prevent the spread of respiratory diseases.